+Speaking (30%)

+OVERVIEW

-Speaking (30%) (The AS Level is a standalone qualification and does not contribute to the final grade at A Level) OVERVIEW French is the mother tongue of 75 million people worldwide and often described as the "language of Love".
-A level French helps students develop confident, effective communication skills and a thorough understanding of the culture of countries and communities where French is spoken.
+French is the mother tongue of 75 million people worldwide and often described as the "language of love".
+A Level French helps students develop confident, effective communication skills and a thorough understanding of the culture of countries and communities where French is spoken.
 This specification develops an interest in, and enthusiasm for, language learning and encourages students to consider their study of the language in a broader context.
 The specification will require students to develop their ability to write and speak in French with accurate grammar and syntax for a range of purposes and to understand written or spoken French in a variety of contexts and genres.

+ENTRY REQUIREMENTS

-ENTRY REQUIREMENTS GCSE French at Grade 7 or above and four other subjects, including GCSE English Language and Mathematics at Grade 4 or above.
+GCSE French at Grade 6 or above and four other subjects, including GCSE English Language and Mathematics at Grade 4 or above.

-This course is suitable for people who have studied GCSE French, feel passionate about it and wish to study the language at a higher level COMPLEMENTARY SUBJECTS Geography, History, Psychology, Sociology, Business, English Literature and German CAREERS LINKS For a university application, taking on an additional language indicates your interest in and aptitude for learning allowing you to read, understand and cite academic papers, journals and textbooks in other languages, which may be out of the reach of others.
+This course is suitable for people who have studied GCSE French, feel passionate about it and wish to study the language at a higher level.
+COMPLEMENTARY SUBJECTS Geography, History, Psychology, Sociology, Business, English Literature, English Language and Law CAREERS LINKS For a university application, taking on an additional language indicates your interest in and aptitude for learning.
+This helps you to read, understand and cite academic papers, journals and textbooks in other languages, which may be out of the reach of others.
 This puts you at an obvious advantage, because it gives you added knowledge and access to a greater breadth of academic opinion.
 Languages are in demand and can be used in almost any career, particularly within businesses that trade internationally.
-Language specialists work for a huge variety of employers and sectors, including: business services, charity work, engineering, media, museums and libraries, public administration, teaching, tourism, transport and logistics.
+Language specialists work for a huge variety of employers and sectors, including business services, charity work, engineering, media, museums and libraries, public administration, teaching, tourism, transport and logistics.